nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 The HID feature reports are used for transporting information between the host and the connected embedded device.
 The cross-platform `HIDAPI library`_ is used for exchanging the reports.
-The library supports both Bluetooth LE and USB.
+The library supports both Bluetooth® Low Energy and USB.

 The host computer can set configuration values of the embedded device.
 It can also request fetching a value, for example in order to display it to the user.